jorismertz/hass-light-sync/README.md

 [x] Limit Light brightness at brighter/whiter color values [ ] Allow for multiple entertainment / display configurations [ ] Refactor into cli tool for ease of use
+[ ] Move over to websocket instead of http calls
+[ ] Fix lights turning blue on black screen